Zyphdoz/block_game_demo/README.md

 The code here is not a demo for any particular game.

 Many people have a tendency to use x,y and nested loops everywhere when coding falling block games.
+This can make the code unnessecarily complicated and difficult to understand.
 I think there is a nicer way to do this which involves storing the matrix in a 1d array and using offsets to represent the tetrominos.
 This project is intended to serve as a code demo of that approach.